5 Practical Forecasting Lessons

 In the ForesightXL Five Factor Forecast Framework, this principle is foundational.

-The Core Outlook is generated deterministically from the historical time series.
-Given the same dataset, it produces the same baseline.
-That baseline becomes the statistical anchor.
+The Mathematical Baseline is generated deterministically from the historical time series.
+Given the same dataset, it produces the same numerical results.
+These results become the statistical anchor.

 AI does not replace this step.
-It supports the interpretation of business context layered explicitly on top of it.
+It supports the interpretation of business context, expressed in natural language, layered explicitly on top of it.

 Forecasting quality improves when the data is understood before assumptions are introduced.